 - Use functions to work with today’s date.
 If you want a cell to always display the current date, use the formula =TODAY() and press ENTER.

-- Convert imported text to dates.
-If you import from an external database, Excel will automatically register the dates as text.
+- Convert text to dates.
+If you import from an external database, Excel will start auto-correcting data as text.
 The display may look the same as if they were formatted as dates, but Excel will treat the two differently.
 You can use the DATEVALUE function to convert.

 Why Your Date Format May Not Be Having Issues Changing